Grays Harbor County, WA

 filled up with other equipment.
 We considered ourselves lucky to have this site, and

-living within the one-foot space requirement has been a modest concession.
+living within the one-foot space requirement was a modest concession.

 In April and May of 2014, the landlord (Grays Harbor PUD)